ahump20/live-sports-scoreboard-api/README.md

 # Live Sports Scoreboard API

 ## Description
 A simple API build with Node.js and Express and containerized using Docker.
-It is one component of a project I have worked on using an Adafruit Matrix Portal.
+It is one component of a project I have worked on using an Adafruit M4 MatrixPortal.
 In short, it is an LED scoreboard that can show live up-to-the-minute scores for the MLB and NFL.
 This is the API that is called by the scoreboard to get the live score data.
+There is also a set of python scripts that I run as cron jobs that is also needed as a part of the data pipeline for this project.
+The repository for those scripts [can be found here](https://github.com/nishs9/live-sports-score-update-service).

-At the moment, all of the backend infrastructure required for it is hosted on GCP.
+At the moment, all of the backend infrastructure required for this project is hosted on GCP.
 My goal is to self-host everything on my Raspberry Pi.
 As a side objective, I also want to document everything I build and add it to my Github.

-## Setup
+## Setup [work in progress...]

 First clone the repository: